Tips for Transferring

 - Find out which of your class credits will be accepted.
 Check in with the admissions staff at each college to find out how many of your current class credits will be accepted within your academic program at your potential new school.
-Massachusetts community colleges have numerous compacts with public institutions in the Commonwealth, so research those opportunities if you're transferring from a two-year school.
+There's a program called MassTransfer that helps the trainsition of credits from Massachusetts community colleges to public institutions in the Commonwealth, so research that option if you're transferring from a Massachusetts two-year school.

 - Understand your living options: Some colleges set aside housing for transfer students, and some do not.
 Find out what is available, and if possible, plan to live on campus at your new school.
 It will allow you to easily meet more students and get immersed in the campus community.